 Did we miss your question?
 Email us directly at firstname.lastname@example.org to let us know what you're curious about, and we'll get back to you with answers.

-Don't forget to join our info session to learn more about the program!
+Don't forget to watch our info session to learn more about the program.

-UCalgary undergraduate students, graduate students, post-doctoral scholars and recent alumni (within 1 year) are eligible to participate in UCalgary's Map the System program.
+UCalgary undergraduate students, graduate students, and recent alumni (within 1 year) are eligible to participate in UCalgary's Map the System program.

 Map the System can be completed by teams of 1 to 5 people.
 You don't have to join with others, but it is strongly recommended given the workload.

-Ahead of the registration deadline, we are hosting a facilitated team building workshop during the evening of January 26.
+We are hosting a facilitated team building workshop on January 24.
 This is a great place to meet others interested in working on problems you're passionate about.

 As a participant in UCalgary's Map the System program, you will receive:

-- Access to a D2L page with relevant resources and weekly discussion boards that will help you connect with other teams for peer-to-peer support.
+- Access to a D2L page with relevant resources such as the Impact Gap Canvas, Systemic Design Toolkit, and Causes Diagram worksheets, and weekly discussion boards that will help you connect with other teams for peer-to-peer support

 Participants are expected to take a system thinking approach to their research analysis and present their findings in three ways: visual, written, and verbal.